October 27th, 2022

 "Sites are required to use multiple systems to manage their trials and this is mainly because research technology tends to focus on one type of activity (i.e. source, recruitment, scheduling, etc.),” Franco said.
 “However, there are systems that sites can use as a central digital platform that allows them to manage all of their patients and studies in one place.
 StudyTeam is an example of a patient enrollment management platform that unifies patient recruitment efforts.”

 Because a platform like this is cloud-based and allows users to log in from anywhere, the entire site team can stay up-to-date on the progress of patients and trial enrollment.
-The team can also more easily collaborate, as they are able to view and update information in the same place.
+The team can also more easily collaborate within their clinical trial workflow, as they are able to view and update information in the same place.

 Sync every team member’s calendars